zombierzn/vungle-resources/iOS-resources/iOS-dev-guide.md

 Our SDK is released as a framework, so copy *VungleSDK.embeddedframework/* into your project directory, then drag and drop it into Xcode (*Frameworks*) to have it linked to your project.

+Note- the .embeddedframework directory should be added as a group (yellow folder) and not as a reference (blue folder).

 ### Add Required Frameworks

 The Vungle SDK requires the following frameworks to be linked to your project, so click on your project and head to: